 As discussed in Section 4 of this memorandum, EMC-related contaminants have not been detected in deeper SGA wells and monitoring has generally been discontinued as approved by DEQ and the Portland Water Bureau.
 No additional monitoring is required by DEQ within this deeper aquifer, and we are comfortable with issuance of a NFA determination for the deeper SGA aquifer for the whole EMC Site.
 The Portland Water Bureau concurs with this decision.

-Monitoring of groundwater within and downgradient of Zone A of the TSA has largely been discontinued based on an absence of significant contaminant detections.
-Groundwater monitoring has continued at the Portland Water Bureau, PWB-1 well cluster located downgradient of the EMC release area in Zone A. Monitoring well PWB-1(lts), positioned within the lower TSA, originally exhibited exceedance of TCE MCLs (with a maximum detection of 42 ug/L in August 1997) in the 1992 to 1999 time period.
-Since August 1998, TCE concentrations have been below the 5 ug/L MCL and other HVOCs (including degradation products) were not detected.
-After a period of “non-detects” for TCE from 2000 to 2003, TCE has been detected in a narrow range of 0.61 ug/L to 2.04 ug/L. Most recently (2018 to present), TCE has been detected in the ~1.5 to 2.45 ug/L range.
-Most recently, TCE was detected in PWB-1(lts) at 2.33 ug/L on November 30, 2021.
-Pending new information, it is DEQ’s determination that TCE concentrations are reasonably stable and remain below the ROD Cleanup Goals, but annual monitoring will continue to evaluate water quality from the PWB-1 well set.
+Monitoring of groundwater within and downgradient of Zone A of the TSA has largely been discontinued based on an absence of contaminant detections exceeding cleanup requirements, over many years.
+Groundwater monitoring has continued at the Portland Water Bureau, PWB-1 well cluster located downgradient of the EMC release area in Zone A. See tabulated groundwater quality data from the PWB-1(uts) and (lts) well set in attached Table 4.

+Monitoring well PWB-1(uts) is completed within the upper TSA aquifer.
+This well contained groundwater exceeding the TCE cleanup level of 5.0 ug/L from August 1992 until August 1999.
+Since February 2000, the TCE concentrations from groundwater collected from PWB-1(uts) has been below the TCE cleanup level of 5.0 ug/L, with 1.49 ug/L TCE most recently detected in November 2021.

+Monitoring well PWB-1(lts) is completed within the lower TSA.
+Well PWB-1(lts) reported water exceeding the TCE MCL from August 1992 to February 1998 (with a maximum detection of 42 ug/L in August 1997)..
+Since August 1998, TCE concentrations have been below the 5.0 ug/L MCL, with other HVOCs (including degradation products) not detected.
+No TCE concentrations exceeding lab reporting limits were generally found from August 1998 through October 2003.
+Since 2004, TCE was detected in PWB-1(lts) at approximately 1.0 ug/L and has gradually increased to 2.45 ug/L in May 2021. .Though the recent data suggest a potential, incremental increase; however, , the current TCE concentration remains less than half the project remediation goal and meets DEQ’s closure criteria.

+It is DEQ’s determination that TCE concentrations are reasonably stable and remain below the ROD Cleanup Goals in PWB-1(uts) and PWB-1(lts).
+As a condition of this CNFA recommendation annual monitoring will continue for five years to confirm that TCE concentrations in the TSA PWB-1 well set remain below 5 ug/L.

+DEQ has determined that there is an adequate technical basis for proceeding with a CNFA determination for Zone A of the TSA and a NFA determination for the full SGA at the EMC Site, but that monitoring of the PWB-1 well cluster in the TSA should continue, for five additional years of annual basis sampling frequency, to confirm that TCE concentrations do not exceed MCLs within the TSA.
+DEQ will consider an increase in TCE concentrations at the PWB-1 TSA wells exceeding 5 µg/L, to be a change in site conditions, requiring a reevaluation of the CNFA determination.

-Institutional controls, including groundwater use restrictions related to the Zone A TSA and the SGA for the whole EMC Site, will not remain active for Remedy Zone A and the SGA once the CNFA has been approved.
-DEQ will continue to coordinate with the Oregon Department of Water Resources however, to ensure that DEQ has a continuing role in new well installation permits and water right applications in the project area SGA and the Zone A TSA aquifer.
+Institutional controls, including groundwater use restrictions related to the Zone A TSA and the SGA for the whole EMC Site, will not remain active for Remedy Zone A and the SGA once the CNFA/NFA has been approved.
+DEQ will continue to coordinate with the Oregon Department of Water Resources however, to ensure that DEQ has a role in new well installation permits and water right applications in the project area SGA and the Zone A TSA aquifer.